Pre-requisites for Deploying NAI

 Use this token for accessing Hugging Face resources with read-only permissions.

-- In VSC Explorer, click on New Folder and name it:
+Click on New Folder name it:

 airgap-nai